Test # 1 Study Guide

 What does maturity mean?
 What are the characteristics of mature sediments?
 What are the characteristics of immature sediments?

-What are the various ways that lithogenous sediments get transported into the oceans?
+What are the characteristics of glacially-deposited lithogenous sediments on the seafloor?

 Lithogenous sands are mostly composed of what minerals?